 Open Arms Outreach Program

 The Open Arms Outreach Program is designed to increase service accessibility for Open Arms clients.
-It establishes a network of accredited mental health clinicians, engaged through statutory registration, to support the delivery of services on behalf of Open Arms across Australia.

 Our mission is to excel in delivering leading mental health and wellbeing services.